 Most couples who divorce or separate need to plan how they are going to live separately, which means an agreement needs to be made on how finances and property are going to be divided.
 You will also need to consider any pensions, savings, and investments either of you may have.
 As with child arrangements, if you’re able to come to a mutual agreement, you don’t necessarily need to go to court.

-Once you’ve agreed, you can apply for a consent order which will make your agreement legally binding once a judge has considered the same and approved the contents.
+Once you’ve agreed, you can apply for a consent order which will make your agreement legally binding once a judge has considered it and approved the contents.
 We can help you prepare the application and ensure the terms meet your needs and cover all the issues involved that are relevant to you.

 If you can’t come to an agreement, mediation may be appropriate, or you can apply to the court for further assistance.
 You may need legal representation to do this, and we can also help with that.